surajRathi/share_screen_to_pdf/README.md

 - Improve the core slide capture algorithm, decrease the sensitivity to parameters
 - Look into computer vision based solutions
 - Clean up the overall interface
+- Add pictures / videos to the README
 - A lot more!